medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-node.md

 3. Decrypt provider's encrypted data & check data hash and data schema

 If validation passes successfully, oracle issues a certificate as follows:
-1. Generate `secret key` by combining `oracle private key`, deal ID, and data hash
+1. Generate a `secret key` by combining `oracle private key`, deal ID, and data hash
 2. Re-encrypt the data using the `secret key` and put it in `IPFS`
 3. Issue a certificate with `oracle private key` signature

-Providers will be able to submit consent to Panacea through the issued certificate.
+Providers will be able to submit consent to Panacea with the issued certificate.
 Panacea ensures that a commission is paid to the oracle operator who issued the certificate when the data delivery is successfully completed.

 ### Safely transmit provider data accessibility to consumer